regtracks/regtracks/spec.md

 ## 8

 Matching of strings must run according to this specification.
-Matching should be invoked by the user with one of two methods `match` and `test`, passing a string and options to the invoked method.
+Matching should be invoked by the user with one of the three methods `match`, `test` and `replace`, passing a string and options to the invoked method.

 ### 8.1